Sporting boss weighs up Champions League chances: it’s going to be tough | OneFootball

 OneFootball Videos

 The Sporting coach continued: "The squad was built with great care and consideration, reinforcing key positions.
 I am very pleased with the players who have arrived and those who remain.
-We will be more mature at certain moments and add youth and willingness when necessary.
-We want a balanced team, that knows how to defend and wait, but also press and counterattack when needed".
+We will be more mature at certain moments and add youth and determination when necessary.
+We want a balanced team, one that knows how to defend and wait, but also press and counterattack when needed".

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇵🇹 here.